mozilla-services/docs/source/storage/apis-2.0.rst

 * The **GET /info/quota** request now returns an object with keys named "usage" and "quota", rather than just a list of numbers.

+* Usage and quotas are now reported in integer bytes, not float kibibytes.

 * The **GET /storage/collection** request now returns a JSON object rather than a JSON list, to guard against certain security issues in older browsers.